kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

    ![json](./images/DNAC-ProjectAdd.png?raw=true "Import JSON")

-4. Download the file above *Platinum_AAA_Template.json* to be imported into the DNA Center.
+4. Download the file above *Platinum_AAA_Template.json* to be imported into the Cisco Catalyst Center.
 Once downloaded, extract the file.
 5. Hover over the right side of the new project, and a small ⚙ gear icon will appear.
 Select **Import Template(s)** from the menu.

    ![json](./images/DNAC-TemplateImportBegin.png?raw=true "Import JSON")